fskelly/flkelly-cloudblog/content/post/2023/avs-new-ldaps-run-command/index.md

 ## What are we doing?

-Showing a newer version of the New-LdapsIDentitySource Run-Command within Azure VMware Solution
+Showing a newer version of the New-LDAPSIDentitySource Run-Command within Azure VMware Solution

 ## Lets build this